 Narrowing your search to a specific business

-You can consider the business's strengths, weaknesses, and how your skills and interest would help you to improve and grow a particular business.
-If it seems like a good fit than the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the business.
+You can consider the business's strengths, weaknesses, and how your skills and interest would improve and grow a particular company.
+If it seems like a good fit, then the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the company.

-We can put you in touch with a number of banks to make sure that you can qualify for a loan to buy a business of interest.
-In many cases, we supply the information to the bank on the business and you just need to fill out an application to determine what you personally can qualify for.
+We can put you in touch with several banks to make sure that you can qualify for a loan to buy a business of interest.
+In many cases, we supply the information to the bank on the company, and you just need to fill out an application to determine what you can qualify for.
 Some business owners may be willing to provide some seller financing for part of the purchase price.

-After you understand your financing options and speak with the owner of the buisenss to get your questions answered its time to think about whether you want to make an offer for the business.
-A business broker can help you to draft a letter of intent which outlines the price and terms that you are proposing.
+After you understand your financing options and speak with the business owner to get your questions answered, it's time to think about whether you want to make an offer for the company.
+A business broker can help you to draft a letter of intent that outlines the price and terms that you are proposing to purchase a business.

-If the terms of an offer letter are agreeable than both parties will sign it and the next phase is to move to due diligence.
-You will verify some more information about the business, including financial statements, tax returns, balance sheets, intellectual property, customer base, and contracts. to determine whether to move to the next step which is to have an attorney negotiate a purchase and sale agreement.
+If the terms of an offer letter are agreeable, both parties will sign it, and the next phase is to move to due diligence.
+You will verify some more information about the business, including financial statements, tax returns, balance sheets, intellectual property, customer base, and contracts. to determine whether to move to the next step: to have an attorney negotiate a purchase and sale agreement.

-When the attorneys finish negotiating its time to set a closing date and start to begin the next chapter in ownership of your new business.
-Not to worry, the seller typically helps the buyer to learn the business including their customers, employees, products, and services, etc.
+When the attorneys finish negotiating, it's time to set a closing date and start the next chapter in ownership of your new business.
+Not to worry, the seller typically helps the buyer to learn the business, including their customers, employees, products, and services, etc.